dmitry-matveyev/fixer-api/README.md

+## Fixer API proxy service

+Build a microservice for fetching and caching data from an external API (www.fixer.io).

+## Currency development report job

+Build a small application that runs every evening, after the markets close and creates a report on currency development.

+## How it works:

 * fixer-proxy proxies requests to fixer.io
 * fixer-reporting creates report on currecy development
 * usage: `cd fixer-reporting && ruby app.rb usd rub etc`